Editorial and Content Policy

 The Drugs.com site-designers and engineers aim to provide visitors with an intuitive, user friendly website which is easy to navigate and provides rapid access to the extensive range of drug and related databases we have available.
 If you have problems with navigation or would like to suggest changes, please email us here.
 We review all comments about site-design and navigability at weekly design meetings.

 The information available on the Drugs.com website is displayed under a number of licensing agreements with various publishers.
-For our drug-database information, we rely on the solid reputation of our suppliers: Cerner Multum, Micromedex and Wolters Kluwer Health.
+For our drug-database information, we rely on the solid reputation of our suppliers: Cerner Multum, Micromedex and American Society of Health-System Pharmacists.

 Referencing articles on Drugs.com

 For reference and citation guidelines, please refer to this page.

 Editorial Review Process

 The Drugs.com editorial team regularly reviews all information provided by various trusted medical publishing partners to ensure content is accurate and up-to-date.
 Each article is peer-reviewed by at least one member of the Drugs.com team.
 The review and update status can be found at the top or bottom of each document.

 The Drugs.com editorial team is comprised of registered pharmacists.
 Our editors constantly seek to improve the quality and usability of the Drugs.com web site.The senior editorial team are:

 BS, PharmD, with specialized residency in Drug Information.

 University of Florida - Shands Hopsital; Post-doc residency, Drug Information 1992 – 1993.